- Home

 5. Funeral arranger

 Can you keep calm under pressure?
 Would you love the opportunity to be there for others when they need you the most?
-If you’ve answered yes, then perhaps you could retrain as a funeral arranger.
+If you’ve answered yes, perhaps you could retrain as a funeral arranger.

 Working within a close-knit team, funeral arrangers are often the first point of contact for friends and/or family of the deceased.
 They start by establishing and understanding their needs and wishes so that they can plan the funeral accordingly.